tthtlc/myhux/_posts/2024-11-22-pentagon_chasing_template.md

 ---
-title: "AI generated javascript: Pentagon with Colored Line"
+title: "Pentagon with Colored Line"
 tags:
-  - AI, chatbot, Mathematics, graphics
+  - graphics
 ---

 How to draw pentagon with colored lines.
 This method of drawing lines is called chasing diagram.
 The two adjacent edge of the pentagon are specified.